ndesaintjorre/cms/README.md

-# cms
+# dms
-Example of a Content Management System
+Example of a Document Management System